 - Advanced GPS survey technology that includes base-station correction capabilities for precise positioning.
 State-of-the-art hardware and software (ArcGIS) for analyzing remotely sensed data (LiDAR, SPOT, Photogrammetric), mapping, and hard-copy production.

 In addition, Sask Polytech also maintains Hannin Creek – an educational facility north of Prince Albert on the shores of Candle Lake.
-In partnership with the Saskatchewan Wildlife Federation, Hannin Creek provides industry experts and students with unique hands-on learning opportunities in forestry, fisheries, wildlife, conservation law, recreation and environmental, civil and water resources technologies.
+In partnership with the Saskatchewan Wildlife Federation, HCEARC provides industry experts and students with unique hands-on learning opportunities in forestry, fisheries, wildlife, conservation law, recreation and environmental, civil and water resources technologies.

 For more information contact: